 (d) A written record shall be made which:

-1. details the procedure utilized to obtain the consent;

-2. identifies the name, position, and affiliation of the individual securing the consent;
+1. identifies the name, position, and affiliation of the individual securing the consent; and

-3. summarizes the information provided to the individual from whom consent is secured, in accordance with 115 CMR 5.08(3)(d) and (e).
+2. summarizes the information provided to the individual from whom consent is secured, in accordance with 115 CMR 5.08(3)(d) and (e).